mahisuru/mahisuru-skins/README.md

 - **osu**: [*https://osu.ppy.sh/users/11547643*](https://osu.ppy.sh/users/11547643)

 These are skins that I have used on and off over the years in cronological order.
-This is not fully filled out, it's just skins I can remember using a lot.
+This is not fully filled out, it's just skins I can remember using a lot, or that I'm currently using.

 Click the title of the skin to be taken to a download link.